Catalonia: Modern era

 Over the next few centuries, the Principality of Catalonia was generally on the losing side of a series of wars that led steadily to an increased centralization of power in Spain.
-Despite this fact, between the 16th and 18th centuries, the participation of the political community in the local and the general Catalan government grew (thus consolidating its constitutional system), while the kings remained absent, represented by a viceroy.
-Tensions between Catalan institutions and the Monarchy began to arise.
-The large and burdensome presence of the Spanish royal army in the Principality due to the Franco-Spanish War led to an uprising of peasants, provoking the Reapers' War (1640–1652), which saw Catalonia rebel (briefly as a republic led by the chairman of the Generalitat, Pau Claris) with French help against the Spanish Crown for overstepping Catalonia's rights during the Thirty Years' War.
+However, between the 16th and 18th centuries, the participation of the political community in the local and the general Catalan government grew (thus consolidating its constitutional system), while the kings remained absent, represented by a viceroy.
+Tensions between Catalan institutions and the monarchy began to arise.
+The large and burdensome presence of the Spanish royal army in the Principality due to the Franco-Spanish War led to an uprising of peasants, provoking the Reapers' War (1640–1652), which saw Catalonia rebel, briefly as a republic led by the president of the Generalitat, Pau Claris with French help against the Spanish Crown for overstepping Catalonia's rights during the Thirty Years' War.
 Within a brief period France took full control of Catalonia.
-Most of Catalonia was reconquered by the Spanish Monarchy but Catalan rights were recognised.
+Most of Catalonia was reconquered by the Spanish monarchy but Catalan rights were mostly recognized.
 Roussillon and half of Cerdanya was lost to France by the Treaty of the Pyrenees (1659).

 The most significant conflict concerning the governing monarchy was the War of the Spanish Succession (1701–1715), which began when the childless Charles II of Spain, the last Spanish Habsburg, died without an heir in 1700.
 Charles II had chosen Philip V of Spain from the French House of Bourbon.
-Catalonia, like other territories that formed the Crown of Aragon, rose up in support of the Austrian Habsburg pretender Charles VI, Holy Roman Emperor, in his claim for the Spanish throne as Charles III of Spain.
+The Principality of Catalonia, like the other states of the Crown of Aragon, rose up in support of the Austrian Habsburg pretender Charles VI, Holy Roman Emperor, in his claim for the Spanish throne as Charles III of Spain.
 The fight between the houses of Bourbon and Habsburg for the Spanish Crown split Spain and Europe.
+After a series of advances and stalemates between the two sides, geopolitical changes in Europe led to peace.
+Philip V was internationally recognized as king of Spain by the Treaty of Utrecht (1713).